A chat with Anna jones, a London-based chef, food stylist, writer, Guardian columnist and mum.

 I’ve always been a bit of a risk-taker and am very much an optimist.
 I tend to believe that things will all be okay in the end.
 That helps when you’re quitting a good job with nothing on the horizon!
 My trust paid off.
 Things moved very quickly.
 I went into work that day, googled cooking courses in London and found Fifteen, Jamie Oliver’s apprentice program.
 I applied on the Monday, went for interviews on the Wednesday, and by the following Monday had quit my job.

 How long did you work at Fifteen?

-I spent the first two years of my cooking career there, initially as an apprentice and then as a working chef.
+I spent the first two years of my cooking career there.
+Initially I was an apprentice and then became a working chef.
 Fifteen was amazing—like learning to cook on fast-forward!
 Each apprentice was paired with a trained chef and we worked our way around all the sections in the kitchen, from butchery (I wasn’t vegetarian at this point) to pastry.
-We also went on amazing sourcing trips to Italy, where we’d watch the first grass-green olive oil coming out of the presses, and drink amazing wines.
+We also went on amazing sourcing trips to Italy.
+There we’d watch the first grass-green olive oil coming out of the presses and drink amazing wines.

 What was your next career step after that?

-After those first two years, I spent some time in the Chianti fields of Tuscany and at a hilltop village in Majorca, where I continued to learn while cooking for my living.
+After those first two years, I spent some time in the Chianti fields of Tuscany and at a hilltop village in Majorca.
+There I continued to learn while cooking for my living.